julienagullo/portfolio-react/README.md

 [![license](https://img.shields.io/github/license/julienagullo/portfolio-react.svg)](https://github.com/julienagullo/portfolio-react/LICENSE.md)

 A pixel-art diorama-style portfolio: a 3D scene (shadow box) with layered depth, browsed across 3 rooms (office, lounge, meeting room) with a slight camera rotation on mouse move.
-The meeting room will include a RAG-powered chat backed by an LLM (in progress).
+The meeting room will include a RAG-powered chat backed by an LLM.

 ## Table of contents